|

 wires and sensors can be reduced resulting in cost benefits for the manufacturer which may be passed onto the consumer.

-The future vehicle CAN system may be developed further to communicate with external systems by telematics , in a similar
+Future vehicle network systems may be developed to communicate with external systems by telematics , in a similar

 way to a model aircraft being controlled at distance by a handheld transmitter, or your computer being linked to a wireless